flashlan/Spring-Microservices---Rest---DIO-/README.md

-You will need start docker conteiner fisrt (See docker-compose.yml) to sucesfull test the project.
+You will need start a docker conteiner fisrt (See docker-compose.yml) to sucesfull test the project.

 - To start docker image providing elasticsearch and redis services run the commands below inside the root project directory: